Rawrshak/Asset-Frameworks/Drafts/template.md

 ## Samples

-Give sample of the standard in use.
+Give sample of the asset framework in use.